Overview of Node Configuration Files#

 In the ergo.node

-Use the enable
+Use the mining

-A node with the offlineGeneration
+A node with offlineGeneration = false

 You can adjust your node's mining delay after discovering a new block using the miningDelay

-REST API Settings
+REST API Settings#

 In the scorex.rest-api

-parameter to select the network interface where the REST API will accept incoming connections.
-The :<port>
+parameter to select the network interface and port where the REST API will accept incoming connections (e.g., "127.0.0.1:9053"

 bindAddress

-Use the api-key-hash
+Use the apiKeyHash

 The corsAllowedOrigin